Weather conditions vocabulary in Luchazi to English

 - Mume ua ku konda = frost.

-Luchazi proverb: Ku li mume; uli nou a ku tuamenako: nga uahi, yove vavene (There is dew, you have someone to lead the way (through the high grass); if not, then it is up to you yourself).
+Luchazi proverb: Ku li mume; uli nou a ku tuamenako: nga uahi, yove vavene (There is dew, you have someone to lead the way through the high grass; if not, then it is up to you yourself).

 Vulanguluisi: Cimenemene omo mumeu na lana ha muila na visoni uze a tuama ku lutue vuzalo vueni na muvila ueni u zula kaha evua masika.
 Nga ka kuesi ueka ua ku tuama ku lutue, kaha yove vavena u na pande ku hita kaha u ka zula na mume.

-Cloudy weather terms and phrases in Luchazi
+Cloudy weather terms and phrases in Luchazi to English

 - Maselua (plural) = clouds.